 Paston heritage walk

 A scenic 4 mile circular walk on quiet country lanes exploring Paston church, Paston Great Barn and the wider Paston homestead.
-A short, family friendly route taking in Paston village is available.

 NATURE: spot kestrels, peregrine falcons and deer.